MrMohammedMath/react-template/README.md

 ### `npm setup`

-Open code editor then install dependencies then open the development server.
+Open code editor then remove the remote origin then install dependencies then open the development server.

 ### `npm start`